being-aerys/SQL_Programming_with_MySQL/README.md

 # SQL with MySQL
 This repo is a collection of SQL programming.
-A work in progress.
+A work in progress as I brush up my SQL skills.